Building a public Shopify application

 Get an access token

-To obtain the access token, send a POST request to
+To get the access token, send a POST request to

 If the request was formed correctly, you should expect to receive a response with status code 200 (OK).
 This response will contain the access token that you’ll be able to use to instantiate a session with the particular Shopify store that you are trying to access.
 For the sake of this example, you’ll be storing your access token in a hash where the key is the shop domain.